AaronWongNSC/aaronwongnsc.github.io/_posts/2020-05-22-Data-Science-From-Scratch-Chapter-13.md

 | ham | False | $$ 1 - \frac{0 + 0.5}{1 + 2 \cdot (0.5)} = 25\% $$ | $$ 1 - \frac{2 + 0.5}{2 + 2 \cdot (0.5)} = 83.3\% $$ |
 | rules | False | $$ 1 - \frac{1 + 0.5}{1 + 2 \cdot (0.5)} = 75\% $$ | $$ 1 - \frac{1 + 0.5}{2 + 2 \cdot (0.5)} = 50\% $$ |
 | hello | True | $$ \frac{0 + 0.5}{1 + 2 \cdot (0.5)} = 25\% $$ | $$ \frac{1 + 0.5}{2 + 2 \cdot (0.5)} = 50\% $$ |
-- The prediction of whether this is spam is the product of all the probabilities in the first column divided by the product of the probabilities
+- The prediction of whether this is spam is the product of all the probabilities in the first column divided by the product of the probabilities of the two columns added together.
+This allows each new keyword to pull the overall value either closer to 0 or closer 1.